A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Introduction

-Let us mention that in \cite{38fold}, non-hermitian hamiltonians were classified depending on their discrete symmetries of charge-conjugation (particle-hole symmetry) $\CC$, time reversal $\CT$ and parity $\CP$, extending the classifications of Dyson-Wigner \cite{Dyson} and Altland-Zirnbauer \cite{AltlandZirnbauer}.
-In this way the original 3-fold way of Dyson-Wigner grew to 10-fold then to the $38$ classes of hamiltonians found in \cite{38fold}, where \eqref{pseudohermitian} is a special case.
+Let us mention that in \cite{38fold}, non-hermitian hamiltonians with the additional structure \eqref{pseudohermitian} were classified depending on their discrete symmetries of charge-conjugation (particle-hole symmetry) $\CC$, time reversal $\CT$ and parity $\CP$, extending the classifications of Dyson-Wigner \cite{Dyson} and Altland-Zirnbauer \cite{AltlandZirnbauer}.
+In this way the original 3-fold way of Dyson-Wigner grew to 10-fold then to the $38$ classes of hamiltonians found in \cite{38fold}, where pseudo-hermiticity \eqref{pseudohermitian} was incorporated as a constraint.
 The primary application of these 38 universality classes is to open quantum systems which are non-unitary.
-However pseudo-hermitian hamiltonians satisfying \eqref{pseudohermitian} are distinguished by their potential application to closed quantum systems since they can still enjoy a unitary time evolution on the projected Hilbert space, and $\K$ can be interpreted as operator insertions in correlation functions (see below).\footnote{One can debate whether the Universe is an open or closed quantum system.}
+Whether the Universe is an open or closed quantum system is debatable.
+For instance in the search for a de Sitter/CFT correspondence, it has been proposed that the CFT is non-unitary \cite{Strominger} and symplectic fermions \cite{LeClairNeubert} were considered in that context.
+As we will see, the pseudo-hermiticity of symplectic fermions strongly parallels that for the bosonic models in this paper.
+Application of pseudo-hermitian hamiltonians satisfying \eqref{pseudohermitian} to closed quantum systems require additional selection rules to project onto unitary regimes, and we will describe such a low energy regime for our model below.
+More generally, in principle a theory may involve perturbations by irrelevant pseudo-hermitian operators such that the low energy effective theory is unitary.
+There actually exists RG flows between minimal models of CFT in 2 spacetime dimensions where the UV theory is non-unitary whereas the IR fixed point is unitary.